JP2308/My-Audit-Reports/README.md

 # My-Audit-Reports
 Audit reports I have generated for Web3 protocols.

 I have discovered and tested for security vulnerabilities via Foundry and Yul.

+Static analysis tools also include:
+- Slither; and
+- Aderyn